xuchen66/sphinx-emdocs/source/serialem_training.rst

 .. rubric:: Session 1

 - Introduction to SerialEM, launch and exit the program.
 Explain system files and user setting file.
-- Explain how SerialEM controls microscope and camera, and its relationship with microscope and camera control software interface.
+- Explain how SerialEM controls microscope and camera, and its relationship with microscope and camera control software interfaces.
-- explain interface and layout - control panels and menus
+- Explain SerialEM interface and layout - control panels and menus
 - Camera setup, how to acquire an image from SerialEM interface
 - Demo basic function such as Eucentricity (and shift beam to tilting axis)